ocademy-ai/machine-learning/_sources/prerequisites/python-programming-basics.md

 Often you’ll want more control over the formatting of your output than simply printing space-separated values.
 There are several ways to format output.

 To use formatted string literals, begin a string with f or F before the opening quotation mark or triple quotation mark.
-Inside this string, you can write a Python expression between `{}` characters that can refer to variables or literal values.
+Inside this string, you can write a Python expression inside `{}` characters that can refer to variables or literal values.

 ```{code-cell}
 year = 2018